seanflores23/Set-Up-a-Web-App-in-the-Cloud-AWS-VS-Code-/README.md

 This is my webapp working.

 ## 💡 Reflection
-This project took me approximately 1 hour.
+- This project took me approximately 1 hour.
-The most challenging part was setting up Maven and connecting EC2 to VS Code.
+- The most challenging part was setting up Maven and connecting EC2 to VS Code.
-The most rewarding moment was seeing everything work end-to-end inside a cloud-based server environment.
+- The most rewarding moment was seeing everything work end-to-end inside a cloud-based server environment.

 ## 📚 Next Steps
 🔧 Continue building more DevOps projects to complete a full CI/CD pipeline!
 🧠 Learn how to deploy this app with Jenkins, GitHub Actions, or Docker in upcoming projects.

 ## 🔗 Resources
--AWS EC2 Docs
+- AWS EC2 Docs
--Maven Documentation
+- Maven Documentation
--Remote - SSH for VS Code
+- Remote - SSH for VS Code

 ## 👤 Author
 **Sean Carlo G. Flores**